Teradata/developer-resources/docs/glossary.md

 <a id="glo-network-load-balancer"></a>
 ### network load balancer

 Load balancers distribute incoming traffic across servers.
 A network load balancer does not inspect traffic content.
 It bases routing decisions on factors such as ports and IP addresses.
-You can use a network load balancer as a way to expose AI Unlimited and its engine to the public IP network, if your organization does not allow direct access.
+You can use a network load balancer as a way to expose AI Unlimited and its engine to the public IP network.

 ## O